Rational singularities for moment maps of totally negative quivers: Applications to moduli of totally negative 2-Calabi-Yau categories

 \subsubsection{$\Lambda^{q}(Q)$-modules}

 In the case of the multiplicative preprojective algebra $\Lambda^{q}(Q)$, the auxiliary quivers are computed as in the additive case from $Q$ itself.
 Therefore, if $Q$ is totally negative, then all auxiliary quivers are.
+The variety $R(\Lambda^{\alpha}(Q),\dd)$ is also known to be an affine complete intersection, by \cite[Thm.
+1.11.]{CBS06}.
 Thus, we obtain: